Support and assist MFIs in their fundraising

 Laura Foschi, Executive Director at ADA

-"With more than 50 microfinance institutions financed in 25 countries, ADA, through the LMDF Fund, becomes a relevant partner of choice for MFIs.
+"With almost 50 microfinance institutions financed in 27 countries, ADA, through the LMDF Fund, becomes a relevant partner of choice for MFIs.
 It should be noted that ADA’s role is not limited to the provision of financial resources.
 We are committed to our partners and build our relationship through continuous monitoring.
 Our team remains at your entire disposal to jointly implement long-term actions.

 IIn addition to financing and monitoring, we can and want to offer tailor-made technical assistance to our partners when the need arises.
 75% of the MFIs we fund benefit from this personalized support and/or capacity building that we define together.
 All our will and vision is focused on providing institutions with the necessary means (financial or technical) to act.